Fuengirola: Transportation

-Cities on the coast are accessible by bus from Fuengirola, including Málaga, Estepona, Torremolinos, Marbella, Benálmadena and Gibraltar.
+Cities on the coast are accessible by bus from Fuengirola, including Málaga, Estepona, Torremolinos, Marbella, Benalmádena and Gibraltar.
 The area is also served by the A7 motorway; the closest airport is Málaga-Costa Del Sol.

 Rail

 Fuengirola is the end of the C-1 commuter rail service from central Málaga, run by Cercanías Málaga.
 There are two train stations within city lines, Fuengirola and Los Boliches.
 The C-1 line connects some of the intervening villages along the coast and Malaga/ Costa del Sol Airport.

 The railway station is located centre of the city on Paseo Jesús Santos Rein, 5, within 50m from the bus station.

 Culture

 Cultural events

 Most cultural activities in Fuengirola take place during the summer.
 In June, the festival of music and dance is celebrated in the Sohail castle.
 In this same place is also organized the Medieval market, the Festival of the town of Fuengirola and the Beer Party.
 Other noteworthy events are: the Cinema Festival of Fuengirola, The International Faire and the International Faire of the Villages, the last two being celebrated between the last days of April and the first days of May, and the International Festival of Latin Rhythms in September.
 There is a second hand street market every Saturday in the premises of the faire.
 It is a very famous market in the Costa del Sol where almost any object can be found.
 On Sundays there is also another market in the Doña Sofía park.